Chart Color Schemes

 An assessment of population growth drivers in Yorke Peninsula - South reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Yorke Peninsula - South's population is 4,605 as of November 2025.
-This represents an increase of 463 people (11.2%) since the 2021 Census figure of 4,142 people.
-The population estimate for June 2024 was 4,433, with an additional 68 validated new addresses since the Census date contributing to this growth.
+Yorke Peninsula - South's population, as of February 2026, is approximately 4,573.
+This figure represents a growth of 431 people since the 2021 Census, which recorded a population of 4,142.
+The increase is inferred from the estimated resident population of 4,433 in June 2024 and an additional 70 validated new addresses since the Census date.
 This results in a population density of 2.0 persons per square kilometer.
-Yorke Peninsula - South's population growth rate of 11.2% since the 2021 census exceeds both the non-metro area (6.8%) and the state average, indicating strong growth for the region.
-Interstate migration accounted for approximately 89.9% of overall population gains recently.
+Yorke Peninsula - South's growth rate of 10.4% since the 2021 census exceeds that of the SA4 region (7.4%) and the Rest of SA, indicating it as a leading growth area.
+Interstate migration accounted for approximately 89.9% of overall population gains in recent periods, with other factors such as overseas migration and natural growth also contributing positively.

 Frequently Asked Questions - Population